 The eligibility requirements depend upon your Education Background.

-- If you hold a High school diploma, associate's degree or global equivalent, then you need:
+- If you hold a Secondary degree (high school diploma, associate's degree or global equivalent), then you need:

-- Project Management Experience: Minimum five years/60 months unique nonoverlapping professional project management experience during which at least 7,500 hours were spent leading and directing project tasks.
+- Project Management Experience: Minimum five years/60 months unique nonoverlapping professional project management experience.

-- Project Management Education: 35 contact hours of formal education (or PDUs)
+- Project Management Education: 35 contact hours of formal project management education OR CAPM® Certification.

-- If you hold a Bachelor's degree or global equivalent, then you need:
+- If you hold a Four-year degree (bachelor's degree or global equivalent), then you need:

-- Project Management Experience: Minimum three years/36 months unique non-overlapping professional project management experience during which at least 4,500 hours were spent leading and directing project tasks.
+- Project Management Experience: Minimum three years/36 months unique non-overlapping professional project management experience.

-- Project Management Education: 35 contact hours of formal education (or PDUs)
+- Project Management Education: 35 contact hours of formal project management education OR CAPM® Certification.

-To address this challenge, I have compiled a list of the very "best" material, which can help jump-start your PMP Exam preparation and save you considerable amount of precious time in siphoning through huge volume of information.
-If you get this resource, you are well and truly on your path towards achieving the PMP credentials.
+To address this challenge, I have compiled a list of the very “best” PMP study material, which can help jump-start your PMP exam prep and save you considerable amount of precious time in siphoning through huge volume of information.
+If you get this resource, you are well and truly on your path toward achieving the PMP credentials.

 But before I unveil the hidden treasure of information, I want to request a favor.
 After you review the material, please post your comments and suggestions to help me improve the information further.